pranav-P92/AWS-SAA/README.md

 - allows apps to reuse and share DB connections established with the DB.
 - Databases can struggle when there are too many connections.

 Instead of every app opening its own DB connection:
     - RDS Proxy reuses connections reduces load on the database serverless, autoscaling.
-RDS proxy is never publicly accessible (must be accessed from VPC)
+	- RDS proxy is never publicly accessible (must be accessed from VPC)

-**Example:** 1000 users hit your app Without proxy → 1000 DB connections ❌
+**Example:** 1000 users hit your app
+- Without proxy → 1000 DB connections ❌
-With proxy → maybe only 100 active connections ✅
+- With proxy → maybe only 100 active connections ✅

 ### **ElastiCache**

 -helps app run faster by storing frequently used data in memory (RAM) instead of fetching it from a database every time.
 - service that gives you a very fast in-memory cache.
-- caches are in-memory databases with high performance, low latency.
 - helps reduce load/traffic

 ### **ElastiCache Solution Architecture - DB Cache**
-      - Applications queries ElastiCache, if not available, get it from RDS and store in ElastiCache.
+- Applications queries ElastiCache,
+	-  if not available, get it from RDS and store in ElastiCache.
 	- helps relieve load in RDS.
-      - Cache must have an invalidation strategy to make sure only the most current data is used in there.

 ### **ElastiCache Solution Architecture - User Session Store**
     - Instead of storing user session data (like login info, cart, preferences) in app server or DB, it stores in ElastiCache (usually Redis).

    **How it works**
         - User logs in
         - Your app creates a session ID. example- sessionId: abc123xyz.